-In order to exit the plane quicker (and this may be relevant if you have a fussy child at the end of the flight), book seats near the front of the plane.
+To exit the plane quicker (and this may be relevant if you have a fussy child at the end of the flight), book seats near the front of the aircraft.
 At the end of a long flight, you will be glad you chose the front of the plane.

 During takeoff and landing, air pressure in the cabin can put pressure on little ears.
 If your child is too young to suck on candy or chew gum, breastfeed or bottle feed the baby during those times.
 Some doctors may recommend offering your child pain medication such as Tylenol or ear drops.
 Check with your healthcare provider to get recommendations for flying.

-And donít forget to check with the airline for any rules or regulations that may affect your travel.
+And don't forget to check with the airline for any rules or regulations that may affect your travel.

-Traveling with a child definitely requires extra preparation and work.
+Travelling with a child definitely requires extra preparation and work.
 You will have to pack extra things and plan ahead for accidents and other scenarios.
-It isnít easy, but if you prepare, a flight with your baby or toddler can be a smooth and pleasant part of your trip.
+It isn't easy, but if you prepare, a flight with your baby or toddler can be a smooth and pleasant part of your trip.

 Article by Holli Ronquillo